saurabhsingh2974/validate/info/deploy.md

 ### Deployment Process: Moving Objects from Dev to Prod

-## Once a pull request (PR) is successfully merged, the following steps ensure a smooth deployment:
+## Once the object commited to ts-dev branch, then following steps ensure a smooth deployment:

 - After an object moves to the ts-dev branch in GitHub, create a Pull Request to move it to the ts-prod branch.